 Make it gluten-free: Simply replace the noodles with your favorite gluten-free pasta and omit the miso paste or buy a gluten-free miso paste.
 You may need to add more salt to compensate if you omit it.

-Make it nut-free: Replace the cashews with silken tofu, sunflower seeds, vegan cream cheese in the pumpkin cheese sauce.
+Make it nut-free: Replace the cashews with silken tofu, sunflower seeds, and vegan cream cheese in the pumpkin cheese sauce.

-Pack in the protein: Vegan soy chorizo, tofu ground beef, or vegan chicken would be great to add-in for extra protein.
+Pack in the protein: Vegan soy chorizo, tofu ground beef, or vegan chicken would be great to add in for extra protein.

 Load it with veggies: Roasted or steamed broccoli, spinach, kale, peas, and asparagus would be great.